 When it comes to souvenirs from your favorite athlete, the retweet is where it’s at these days.

 Fans have turned Twitter into a digital version of the autograph session, asking — sometimes begging or pleading — stars from every sport for a shoutout.
 Social media experts say the retweet allows fans to feel a “connection’’ to their favorite athletes, erasing the traditional barrier between superstars and the ordinary folks who adore them.
 Read article here: http://tinyurl.com/6n667yy

-Great memories are attached to many of the autographs I acquired over the years mostly, at games with my kids or charity events.
-None of those I would give up for a retweet.
+Great memories are attached to many of the autographs I acquired over the years, mostly at games with my Dad, my kids or charity events.
+None of those I would give up for a re-tweet.

-Same holds true for books.
-My 9 year old daughter published a great hardback book that she wrote and illustrated, autographing it and giving it to me for father’s day.
-This is certainly one my most prized possessions.
+Same holds true for e-books I have found out.
+My 9 year old daughter published a great hardback book that she wrote and illustrated, autographing it and giving it to me for Christmas.
+This is certainly one of my most prized possessions.
 On the other hand she recently found a kids program called Storybird, wrote another book and sent me the link.
 (Great program for kids) http://tinyurl.com/6t6z52g

 I of course loved it, but it can’t replace the autographed hardback in my office.